 Home health aides are not required to hold any specific level of education, and they are not required to get any certification.

 However, most states have training programs that must be completed to be an official home health aide.
 The number of hours of training required varies by state but generally runs between 75 and 120 hours (source).

-Home health aide certification is available through many local community colleges.
+Home health aide certification is available through many local community colleges or vocational schools.

 Home Health Aide Skills Checklist